-Promote racial and economic diversity and equity in housing in every neighborhood
+Promote racial and economic diversity and equity in housing in every neighborhood.

-- Calibrate the applicability of the Moderately Priced Dwelling Unit (MPDU) program and other affordable housing programs to provide price-regulated units appropriate for income levels ranging from deeply affordable to workforce.
-(Ec, Eq,) - Develop targeted strategies to minimize gentrification and displacement while promoting integration and avoiding the concentration of poverty.
-(Eq.) - Refine regulatory tools and financial and other incentives with the goal of avoiding a net loss of market-rate and income-restricted affordable housing stock without erecting disincentives for the construction of additional units.
-(Eq.) - Identify and allocate additional revenue for the Housing Initiative Fund (HIF) and other county programs to meet the needs of low-income households.
-(Eq.) - Expand existing programs designed to increase access to homeownership, especially among low-income residents, people of color, and young adults; create new programs and entities such as community land trusts to maintain long term affordable homeownership opportunities.
-(Eq.) - Improve collection of data on neighborhood change to monitor and address involuntary displacement, disinvestment, and related phenomena.
-(Eq.)
+- Adjust the applicability of the Moderately Priced Dwelling Unit (MPDU) program and other affordable-housing programs to provide price-regulated units appropriate for income levels ranging from deeply affordable to workforce.
+(Ec, Eq) - Evaluate incentives and housing programs like the Moderately Priced Dwelling Unit (MPDU) program to align county housing programs, incentives, and tools with future housing needs.
+(Ec, Eq) - Develop targeted strategies to minimize gentrification and displacement while promoting integration and housing choice, and avoiding a concentration of poverty.
+(Eq) - Refine regulatory tools and financial and other incentives with the goal of minimizing displacement and avoiding a net loss of market-rate and income-restricted affordable housing stock without creating disincentives for the construction of additional units.
+(Eq)

+- Identify and allocate additional revenue for the Housing Initiative Fund (HIF) and other county programs to meet the needs of low-income households.
+(Eq) - Expand existing programs designed to increase access to homeownership, especially among low-income residents, people of color, and young adults; create new programs and entities such as community land trusts to maintain long-term affordable homeownership opportunities.
+(Eq) - Support and strengthen housing code regulations and tenant protections to ensure healthy and fair housing.
+(Eq) - Examine options to expand housing access through the elimination of fair housing barriers and enforcement of fair housing laws to protect residents from discrimination.
+(Eq) - Evaluate methods to maintain affordability in rental housing throughout the county.
+(Ec, Eq) - Improve collection of data on neighborhood change to monitor and address involuntary displacement, disinvestment, and related phenomena.
+(Eq)

-How these policies will serve the goals of Thrive Montgomery 2050?
+How Will These Policies Further the Key Objectives of Thrive Montgomery 2050?

-A heathy supply of new housing that is suited to meet the needs of households of different sizes, incomes, needs, and preferences is central to achieving Thrive Montgomery's key objectives:
+A heathy supply of housing that is suited to meet the needs of households of different sizes, incomes, needs, and preferences is central to achieving Thrive Montgomery 2050's key objectives: